stanfordroboticsclub/Pupper/docs/index.rst

 high level behaviors like playing fetch or following you around.
 You can also simulate the robot's motion in PyBullet before touching the real robot.

-To get started, check out the pages linked below on part sourching and assembly.
+To get started, check out the pages linked below on part sourcing and assembly.
 In total, the parts costs around $900, but it could cost you a little more or a little less depending on if you have some parts already available, like a Raspberry Pi.
 You can also purchase a pre-made kit for a markup from `Cypress Software <https://cypress-software-inc.myshopify.com/>`_.
+While we are not affiliated with Cypress Software, we have worked with them to make sure the kits are complete.

 .. toctree::
     :maxdepth: 1